thangle89/PersonalBlog/content/blog/building-scalable-applications/index.md

 The 4-dimention that any microservice should be monitoring are as following:
 <!-- TODO: 4 dimention monitoring -->

+For complex service, it should have oncall who reponsible on the day and sufficient guide for handling production alerts.
+One important step for the oncall is log and record a post mortem to analyse incidents.

 ### Final thoughts

+It is useful to have a complete picture in developing large scale systems.
+I hope this article give you more perspectives and direction to research deeper to each area.